ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 When users extend their networks to the cloud, Layer 2 connectivity is stretched onto {{site.data.keyword.cloud_notm}}.
 However, without route optimization, Layer 3 communication requests must return to the on-premises network origin to be routed.
 This return trip is called "tromboning" or "hairpinning."

 Tromboning is inefficient because packets must travel back and forth between the network origin and the Cloud, even when both the source and destination VMs are in the Cloud.
 In addition to inefficiency, if the forwarding path includes stateful firewalls, or other inline equipment that must see both sides of the connection, communication might fail.
-VM communication (without route optimization) failure occurs when the egress path exiting the cloud can be either the stretched Layer 2 network or through the VCS NSX Edge Gateway.
+VM communication (without route optimization) failure occurs when the egress path exiting the cloud can be either the stretched Layer 2 network or through the vCenter Server NSX Edge Gateway.
 The on-premises network does not know about the stretched network "shortcut."
 This problem is called asymmetric routing.
 The solution is to enable proximity routing so the on-premises network can learn the routes from {{site.data.keyword.cloud_notm}}.

 To prevent tromboning, HCX uses intelligent route management to choose routes appropriate to the VM state.
 The Cloud Gateway maintains an inventory of VMs in the cloud and it understands the VM states, which can be one of the following values:
 * Transferred to the cloud with vMotion (zero-downtime migration).